Steveorevo/node-red-contrib-actionflows/README.md

 > repeating and may generate multiple debug outputs.

 ### Priorities
+Priorities allow you to define ActionFlows that take precedence over other ActionFlows.
+Inspired by [WordPress' core actions and filters API](https://codex.wordpress.org/Plugin_API#Hooks:_Actions_and_Filters), Priorities are at the heart of manageable extendability.
+In our Basic example sequence we see that two `action in/out` flow sequences have been defined; each changing the "Hello World" in `msg.payload` to eventually become "Hello Mars, and Solar System!".
+However, if we simply change the `action in/out` flow sequences, we end up with "Hello Mars" in the `msg.payload`.

+![ActionFlow Priorities](/actionflows/demo/priority2.png?raw=true "Flow Priorities")

+Here we modify the node `action in` and `action 2` to execute in the reverse order thus changing the debug output message.
+Open the settings for the nodes and change the Priority for `action 2` to 45 and leave `action in` with Priority 50 (the default).
+Now when the `action` node is encountered, it will seek out the `action in/out` flows and run them in a different sequence; the lower the Priority number the earlier the flow order will be executed.
+Two flows with the same Priority number will execute sequentially starting with whichever flow was defined first.

-Priorities 1 to 99.
+Priority numbers can vary between 1 to 99.
 The lower the number, the earlier a defined flow sequence will execute.
-I.e. An `action in` node with #1 priority executes before a #2 priority flow sequence, etc. Recommend you leave the priority at 50 to allow override by other authors (if need be).
+I.e. An `action in` node with #1 priority executes before a #2 priority, etc. It is recommended that you leave the priority numbers at their default of 50 to allow overrides by other authors (if need be).
+Often times, multiple vendors or "plugin" authors may provide future functionality that are priority dependent.
+For example, a localization/translation service plugin may want to change their Priority for their `action in/out` flow to 95 to ensure that their flow sequence runs last.
+Thereby ensuring that they have all messages at hand that might need to be translated from one spoken language to another; even if other plugin authors include their `action in/out` flows leveraging the same `action` node.

-![ActionFlow Priorities](/actionflows/demo/priority2.png?raw=true "Flow Priorities")

 ### Nesting